 6.04 A Review Panel shall conduct the review no earlier than four (4) weeks or later than six (6) weeks after the matter has been referred to it, and shall report its finding to the President and the faculty member requesting the review within two (2) weeks of commencing the review, provided that these times may be extended or shortened by the agreement of the President and the President of the Faculty Association.

-6.05 If the Review Panel finds that the procedures required by Section 4 above have not been properly complied with, or that there has been a failure to obtain or consider relevant evidence, and that as a result a wrong decision may have been reached, the Panel shall identify the procedural errors in question or the evidence that should have been obtained or considered, shall direct that the matter be reconsidered in such a manner as it may deem necessary to remedy the defect and shall adjourn the proceeding until this reconsideration has been completed.
-When the Panel directs that a matter be reconsidered, the two (2) weeks specified in Section 6.04 within which the Panel shall report its finding shall begin to run on the eighth day after the President informs the chairman of the Panel of his decision on the reconsideration of the matter.
+6.05 If the Review Panel finds that the procedures required by Article 4 above have not been properly complied with, or that there has been a failure to obtain or consider relevant evidence, and that as a result a wrong decision may have been reached, the Panel shall identify the procedural errors in question or the evidence that should have been obtained or considered, shall direct that the matter be reconsidered in such a manner as it may deem necessary to remedy the defect and shall adjourn the proceeding until this reconsideration has been completed.
+When the Panel directs that a matter be reconsidered, the two (2) weeks specified in Article 6.04 within which the Panel shall report its finding shall begin to run on the eighth day after the President informs the chair of the Panel of his/her decision on the reconsideration of the matter

 6.06 The finding of a Review Panel shall be final and binding on the faculty member requesting the review and on the Parties to this Agreement.

-6.07 When a termination or non-renewal of an appointment of a faculty member is recommended under Section 3 or 4.05(c) above, the faculty member concerned shall have the right to have the recommendation reviewed by a Review Panel constituted under Section 6.02 above.
-Insofar as they may be applicable, the provisions of Section 6 shall apply to this review, provided that the only ground of review shall be whether the greater part of the faculty member’s teaching responsibilities and academic qualifications has been related to the Division, or to the Diploma or Degree program in question.
+6.07 When a termination or non-renewal of an appointment of a faculty member is recommended under Article 3 or 4.05(c) above, the faculty member concerned shall have the right to have the recommendation reviewed by a Review Panel constituted under Article 6.02 above.
+Insofar as they may be applicable, the provisions of Article 6 shall apply to this review, provided that the only ground of review shall be whether the greater part of the faculty member’s teaching responsibilities and academic qualifications has been related to the Division, or to the Diploma or Degree program in question.

 7.01 A faculty member holding a term appointment with review for one year shall be given at least three and one half (3.5) months’ notice of the decision not to renew the appointment.